Spb2005/Thrustmaster-T248-reverse-engineering/README.md

 # Pedal Set
 The T248 comes with the T3PM pedal set, which is the successor to the T3PA.
 While the T3PA uses potentiometers, the T3PM features Hall effect sensors.
 All older, non-load cell pedal sets (T3PA, T3PM, T2PA, T2PM) use an analog 0–3.3V signal transmitted through an RJ12 port. ![Data](T3PM-Pedals/20250127_131942.jpg)

-# Open Questions
-1. PA14 Functionality
-   - Is my assumption about its purpose correct, or does it have another role?
-   - Maybe it isnt used during normal operation, but during flashing the firmware as speculated in the firmware section.
-2. Startup Sequence Analysis
-   - I need help analyzing the protocol during the startup sequence and calibration.
-My logic analyzer has limitations: it can’t capture long enough sequences, and the trigger functionality isn’t working as needed.
-3. Keep-Alive Messages
-   - Are these truly constant?
-   - Why does the protocol use eight messages in total?
-Seems a bit excessive.
-4. Button State Messages
-   - Why are two messages used for button states when all the data is only in one?
-   - Why does all messages have a response (like an acknowledgment), but not the buttons states?
-5. Screeen Data
-   - How can I extract the individual information (Speed, RPM, Laptime, etc.)?
-   - Why does the wheel respond with a 12-byte message, and what does it represent?
-Seems a bit excessive.
-6. Firmware Dump
-   - Is it possible that SWDIO and SWCLK being used as button inputs prevents access to the debug interface?
-   - Could the STM32 need to be forced into a specific debug mode to allow firmware dumping?
-   - Is the Wheel also updated, during an firmware update using the PC Program.
-   - Is it possible to extract both firmware parts (Wheelbase and Wheel) from the firmware file found in the Pc Program.
-7. General
-   - Why was a completely new protocol designed for just two wheels (T124 and T248)?
-   - Why is the protocol so complex, with:
-      * Long message formats
-      * Lengthy acknowledgment sequences
-      * Additional unused headroom
-      * Rolling message orders
+# Research Status

+## Resolved Questions

+### Startup Sequence Analysis
+- The complete startup and handshake sequence has been captured using an oscilloscope.
+- Logic analyzer limitations were bypassed by triggering on the RESET line.
+- The wheel sends a static “hello” frame twice after boot, which must be acknowledged before normal operation begins.

+### Keep-Alive Messages
+- The keep-alive frames are constant.
+- Four different frames are sent cyclically at 4 Hz.
+- Each frame requires a response within ~5 ms, otherwise communication is reset.

+### Button State Messages
+- Only the B0 frame contains valid button data.
+- B1 acts as a placeholder and is not evaluated.
+- Button messages do **not** require acknowledgments.
+- Button state frames are sent periodically and immediately on state changes.
+- Button Frames B0 and B1 dont need to alternate in order.

+### General Data Frames (F3)
+- F3 frames serve as a multi-purpose container.
+- Subtypes are identified via byte 5.
+- Encoder-related data is transmitted using specific bit fields within this frame.

+## Open Questions

+### PA14 Functionality
+- PA14 appears to be used during firmware flashing.
+- Its exact role (BOOT configuration vs. SWD-related function) is still unclear.

+### Screen Data Decoding
+- How can individual telemetry values (speed, RPM, lap time, etc.) be extracted?
+- What is the purpose of the 12-byte response sent by the wheel?
+  Most bytes appear static and may act as a generic acknowledgment.

+### Firmware Dump & Update Process
+- Is the wheel MCU also updated during a firmware update via the PC software?
+- Is it possible to extract both wheelbase and wheel firmware images from the PC update package?

+### Protocol Design Decisions
+- Why was a completely new protocol designed for only two wheel models (T124, T248)?
+- Why is the protocol comparatively complex, featuring:
+  - Long message formats
+  - Acknowledgment-heavy communication
+  - Unused headroom in frames
+  - Rolling message orders

 # Goal

 The objective of this project is to emulate a Thrustmaster steering wheel, enabling you to build your own custom wheel.
 This concept is similar to what Taras demonstrated on his blog (https://rr-m.org/blog/), where he used Arduino code to emulate older Thrustmaster models (T150, TMX, T300, etc.).

 I contacted Taras for assistance with identifying the communication protocol (SPI, UART, etc.), and he provided some guidance.
 However, that was during the early stages of the reverse engineering process, and I have not followed up since.

-Maybe someone can help me reverse engineer the protocoll or has another idea.

 Most things will probably be similar in the t124 wheel